 In general, Janna follows these three guidelines when approaching website design projects:

-Design for functionality
+Website design for functionality

 Keeping the Bauhaus school of art’s principal in mind, a page’s design relates directly to what it needs to do.
 The look is all about the user and the pathways of the user.
 If your audience is younger, the design should not be too rudimentary.
 They’re savvy enough to navigate around and get themselves back and forth on the site.
 Whereas, customers who are a bit older and newer to an online experience need more intuitive ways to get back to the top of the page or back to your homepage.